wormholelabs-xyz/example-messaging-endpoint/README.md

 Provide a protocol agnostic framework for sending and receiving messages that supports flexible path configuration and opt-in upgradeability.
 The on-chain infrastructure and standardized off-chain components should be provided to minimize integrator effort and responsibility.

-- A non-upgradeable, non-administrated/owned **Router** which manages integrator Transceiver configuration and message state.
-This abstracts Transceivers from Integrators.
-The goal of the Router is to provide strictly the functionality necessary for agnostically generating and aggregating attestations across multiple protocols.
+- A non-upgradeable, non-administrated/owned **Endpoint** which manages integrator Adapter configuration and message state.
+This abstracts Adapters from Integrators.
+The goal of the Endpoint is to provide strictly the functionality necessary for agnostically generating and aggregating attestations across multiple protocols.
-- An opinionated standard for **Transceiver** design.
+- An opinionated standard for **Adapter** design.
 The intention is for these to be safe to share and trust across integrators.
-The goal of a Transceiver is to interface between the Router and a particular messaging / attestation protocol.
+The goal of an Adapter is to interface between the Endpoint and a particular messaging / attestation protocol.
+These are the equivalent of NTT's Transceivers.
 - A 1-1 generic messaging framework where on-chain integrators only need to interact directly with one contract for attestation.
 - Allow Integrators to define their own, custom thresholding logic.
 - Lay the ground work for trustless execution, completely separate from attestation.